AudioCommons/ac-annotator/README.md

 # Development

 The Audio Commons music annotator is a web service written in Python 3 using the Django framework.
-We use the PostgreSQL database backend with the JSON fields (PostgreSQL >= 9.2).

 The easiest way to set up a local development version is to use Docker container definitions provided in this repository.
 Below you'll find instructions for setting up the development environment using Docker.
-You can also set up the development environment manually by installing all dependencies (including PostgreSQL and Redis).
-This works like a standard Django application but you'll have to manually connect all components.
 We do not provide instructions for manuall installation, but it should not be too complicated.

 ## Setting up dev environment